 It is important not to use aggressive cleaners when cleaning parts with rubber seals.
 These can make the rubber porous and damage the air brush gun.

 Frequently asked questions and answers

-How to correct errors in the spray pattern?
+How can I correct errors in the spray pattern?

 Mistakes in the spray pattern are not always related to your know-how, but sometimes also to a faulty airbrush gun.
 If a fine line becomes uneven or wobbly, this is often due to a damaged needle.

-Which airbrush gun for large areas and paint jobs?
+Which airbrush gun should I use for large areas and paint jobs?

 In model making it is important to be able to work out fine details and shades.
-Therefore you should choose a well processed airbrush gun with small nozzles.
+Therefore you should choose a well-built airbrush gun with small nozzles.

-Which airbrush gun for airbrush tattoos or nail design?
+Which airbrush gun should I use for airbrush tattoos or nail design?

-Also with nail design and airbrush tattoos must be worked with many details.
+In nail design and with airbrush tattoos you also work with many details.
 However, an airbrush gun for tattoos should be more versatile than one that is used exclusively for nail design.
 Tattoos can also be more extensive; nail art, however, must always be sprayed filigree.

-For both applications an airbrush gun with flow system can be used.
+For both applications, an airbrush gun with a flow system can be used.
 The colors should be highly pigmented, so that very fine nozzles can be used.
-Pay attention to easy handling and the lowest possible weight, so that you don’t start shaking when working out the details.
+Pay attention to easy handling and the lowest possible weight, so that you don’t start shaking when working on details.